-Full Study: Explores the full spectrum of organ function with cohorts ranging from normal to severe (or kidney failure in the case of renal impairment).
+Full Study: Explores the full spectrum of organ function with cohorts ranging from normal to severe (or kidney failure in the case of renal impairment not on dialysis).

-Reduced Study: Examines both ends of organ function spectrum representing normal and the severe condition as the 'worst-case' scenario.
+Reduced Study: Examines both ends of organ function spectrum representing normal and the severe condition as the 'worst-case' scenario (or kidney failure not on dialysis).